picqer/shopware-plugin/README.md

 Orders will now be pushed to Picqer immediately.

 ## Uninstall
-1. Log onto your Shopware Backend Admin account and navigate to Configuration > Plugin Manager > Picqer Order Pusher.
+1. Log onto your Shopware Backend Admin account and navigate to Configuration > Plugin Manager > Picqer.
-2. Deactivate Picqer Order Pusher.
+2. Deactivate the Picqer plugin.
 3. ``` composer remove picqer/shopware-plugin ```
-4. Uninstall Picqer Order Pusher.
+4. Uninstall Picqer.